370th Infantry Regiment (United States)

 The 370th Infantry Regiment was the designation for one of the infantry regiments of the 93rd (Provisional) Infantry Division in World War I. Known as the "Black Devils", for their fierce fighting during the First World War and a segregated unit, it was the only United States Army combat unit with African-American officers.

+The regiment initially grew out of the 8th Infantry Regiment, Illinois National Guard (also known as the "Fighting 8th") which saw action in the Spanish American War of 1898, where it first made United States' history with its all-black officer corp.
+The World War I unit is memorialized by the Victory Monument in Bronzeville, Chicago.

 In World War II, a regiment known as the 370th Infantry Regiment was part of the segregated 92nd Infantry Division, but did not perpetuate the lineage of the 8th Illinois or World War I 370th, only sharing its numerical designation.

-The regiment grew out of the 8th Infantry Regiment, Illinois National Guard (also known as the "Fighting 8th") which saw action in the Spanish American War, where it first made United States' history with its all-black officer corp.
-The World War I unit is memorialized by the Victory Monument in Bronzeville, Chicago.

 8th Infantry Regiment, Illinois National Guard

-This was an all-black militia regiment which was first founded in the 1870s.
+The 8th was an all-black militia regiment which was first founded in the 1870s.
 The unit was reformed in 1898 by the Governor of Illinois for service in the Spanish American War where it first made history for its all-African-American command; the Eighth Illinois was the only regiment in the nation to be commanded by African American officers.

 The Eighth Regiment Armory, located in the Black Metropolis-Bronzeville District of Chicago, Illinois, built in 1914, was the first armory in the United States built for an African-American military regiment.